haberdashPI/vim-multi-repl/README.md

 ## Multiple REPLs

-If you want to get fancy, you can have multiple REPLS per filetype and project.
+If you want to get fancy, you can have multiple REPLS for a given filetype and project.
 Use the `<Plug>(repl-switch)` mapping to switch between different REPLS while in one, and pass a count to `<Plug>(repl-toggle)` to switch to a specific REPL.
 The `<Plug>(repl-switch)` mapping will open a prompt for a single number (1-9) and switch to the given REPL.

 ![Multiple REPL video](vim-repl-multiple.gif)